The Human Rights Act

 Defending the Human Rights Act

-In June 2022, the UK Government published a Bill of Rights which laid out plans to repeal the Human Rights Act.
-The Commission believes the provisions in the Bill will water down human rights protections, make access to justice more difficult and put the UK in breach of its international obligations.
-It should be of real concern for all who value human rights and the rule of law.
+In June 2022, the UK Government had published a Bill of Rights which laid out plans to repeal the Human Rights Act.
+The Commission believed the provisions in the Bill would water down human rights protections, make access to justice more difficult and put the UK in breach of its international obligations.
+We said that it should be of real concern for all who value human rights and the rule of law.
 Read our full statement on the Bill of Rights.

 Read more in this blog from Barbara Bolton, the Commission's Head of Legal and Policy originally published in the Journal of the Law Society of Scotland.